 “As we move forward, it is crucial that we continue to work together, to address the workforce shortage, improve training, and create better career opportunities.
 We hope that today’s discussions inspire and motivate the next generation of hospitality professionals to step up and be part of this exciting journey ahead," he said.

 The summit had three key sessions.
-The first session, "Career Opportunities in Hospitality: Trends, Challenges, and Strategies," focused on new roles in the industry, skill development, and career growth strategies.
+The first session, "Career Opportunities in Hospitality: Trends, Challenges, and Strategies," focussed on new roles in the industry, skill development, and career growth strategies.
 The second session, "Addressing Low Enrolment and High Attrition in the Hospitality Industry," explored the reasons behind low student enrolment in hospitality courses, the need for updated curriculum, and ways to reduce high employee turnover.
 The third session, "Managing Human Resources in the Hospitality Industry," discussed best practices for managing talent and improving retention in the sector.

 The HR Summit successfully brought together key stakeholders to address some of the most pressing challenges facing the hospitality industry today.
 The discussions highlighted the importance of collaboration between industry leaders, educational institutions, and government bodies to create sustainable career opportunities and a well-trained workforce.
 As the hospitality sector continues to grow, the need for a skilled and motivated workforce has never been more crucial.
 FHRAI, together with NCHMCT and HRANI, is committed to driving these efforts forward, ensuring that the future of the industry remains bright and full of opportunity for all professionals.